Things to do in Calistoga

 Calistoga Farmers Market

-Find fresh local produce and artisan wares at the weekly Calistoga Farmers Market at Sharpsteen Plaza at 1235 Washington St. from 9 a.m.-1 p.m.
+Find fresh local produce and artisan wares at the weekly Calistoga Farmers Market at Sharpsteen Plaza at 1235 Washington St. from 9 a.m. to 1 p.m.
 The market is open rain or shine.
 Info, 942-8892.

 Storytime